RafaelDGP/Bing-Auto-Search/README.md

 ## Execute these commands in the terminal:
 `pip install pyautogui`
 `pip install keyboard`
-### Execute the code in any compiler, place your cursor in the search bar and let it search.
+### Create a project in your compiler with the autobingsearch.py file and the words.txt file.
+Execute with your cursor on the bing search bar.
 # Customization
 ## You can change the delay for the first click and for the next search:
 ### First click: